 Step by step:

-Name the choice: a long, piled-up list of actions with no full stop to break it.
+Name the choice: a long, piled-up list of small actions with no full stop to break it.

-Effect: the pile-up feels rushed and anxious, like a mind that can't settle.
+Effect: the pile-up feels restless and uncertain, like a mind going round in circles.

-Now the short sentence ‘Then she stopped.’ — three words after the rush.
+Now the short sentence ‘Then he laughed.’ — three words after all the fidgeting.

-So what: the sudden stop lets the tension drop, so the reader feels the pause with her.
+So what: the sudden short line breaks the tension, so the reader feels the release with him.

 IB-style question — repetition and contrast